What is a dental implant?

 Dental implants offer a range of benefits in treating various oral health issues.
 They can prevent neighboring teeth from shifting, address bite problems and alleviate jaw joint discomfort.
 Additionally, dental implants help maintain the natural appearance of the face and preserve the surrounding tissues.

 The dental implant is surgically positioned beneath the gums.
 It takes the form of a screw and is inserted into a small hole drilled in the jawbone to replace the missing tooth's roots.
 Over time, the implant bonds with the jawbone through a process called osseointegration, ensuring its permanent placement in the mouth.

 The use of titanium is preferred due to its excellent biocompatibility with the human body.

 By using appropriate materials, the chances of successful osseointegration and a smooth overall process are increased, while the risk of complications such as corrosion is minimized.

 An extender is attached to the false tooth since the implant itself is placed entirely beneath the gumline.
 Called the abutment, this short screw extends at or directly over the gum line to support the tooth replacement.

 The abutment can be constructed from a tooth-coloured material or metal and is usually attached after osseointegration has occurred.
 That said, sometimes a dentist will place a fixture, abutment and temporary restoration at the same time.

 3. Tooth Replacement

-Your tooth replacement and the dental implant as a whole will work like a natural tooth and roots, which means you can chew and speak as you would normally - without the need to remove or replace false teeth.
+The tooth replacement, along with the dental implant, will mimic the natural structure of a tooth and its roots.
+This means you can chew and speak normally without the need for removing or replacing false teeth.